readthedocs/readthedocs.org/docs/user/intro/doctools.rst

    :caption: Supported doctools

    Hosting Sphinx documentation on Read the Docs </intro/sphinx>
-   Hosting MaterialMkdocs documentation on Read the Docs </intro/mkdocs>
+   Hosting Material for Mkdocs documentation on Read the Docs </intro/mkdocs>